 This amazing turquoise color river/waterfall is located inside the Tenorio Volcano National Park in the north area of Costa Rica between the province of Guanacaste and Alajuela, and it is part of the Guanacaste Volcanic Range.
-This might be a challenging hike for people that are not used to hike, it can take up to 3 hours, combining trails and stairs.
+This hike can take up to two hours.

 Rio Celeste Hiking and its different stopovers.

 The total distance of the hiking is about 5,3 kms, (3,2 miles ), this is from the main entrance to the “Teñideros”, round trip.

 It is located about 1 mile from the entrance of the trail, here the relief is flat for about 450 meters, after that we ascend for about 800 meters at the entrance of the trail that takes to the waterfall we walk 253 steps down to get to the waterfall.
 The height of the fall is about 30 mtrs, ( 98 ft ), and the deepest part of the pond is about 17 mtrs ( 55 ft ).